JoakimLindbom/ha_energy/README.md

 ```

 ## List of events
-### Consecutive time slots - you'll need e.g. 3 hours that are consecutive to run yoiur dish washer; cou cannot take 3 hours spread around in the day.
+### Consecutive time slots - you'll need e.g. 3 hours that are consecutive to run your dish washer; cou cannot take 3 hours spread around in the day.

 | Slot | Start                    | End                     |
 |------|--------------------------|-------------------------|